RezaulAlamOni/vue-searchable-select/readme.md

 # Vue Searchable Select

-A Vue 3 component for searchable dropdowns with support for API-based search.
+A Vue 3 component for searchable dropdowns with support for API-based search with new create and option.

 ## Installation

 ```bash
 npm install @oni93/vue-searchable-select
 ```
 ## Usage ##
 ```bash
 import { createApp } from 'vue';
 import VueSearchableSelect from '@oni93/vue-searchable-select';